Midnight Labs · Ecosystem Blueprint

 of a learning ecosystem

-An ecosystem is not a collection of initiatives.
-It is a set of conditions that, when they reinforce each other, make capability development a natural outcome of good work rather than a separate activity bolted on top of it.
+An ecosystem isn't a collection of initiatives.
+It's a set of conditions that, when they reinforce each other, make capability development a natural outcome of good work rather than an activity bolted on top of it.

 1